allend4/Project/README.md

 There you will find Yr4Project.uproject.
 Run Yr4Project.uproject and it waill automatially build and deploy to Unreal engine. play and enjoy.

+Warning - late upload due to demonstartion video being too large and breaking my github.
+Have to reclone entire project and upload last documents.